 Whitney White Linen Night

-For three hours on that first Saturday evening in August, four blocks of Julia Street are closed to vehicular traffic and a huge, festive, uniquely New Orleans-style block party known as Whitney White Linen Night kicks off.
-The event is free and open to the public.
+On the first Saturday evening in August, four blocks of Julia Street will be closed to vehicular traffic for a three-hour, New Orleans-style block party.
+This White Linen Night event is free and open to the public.

-Sponsored by Whitney Bank, Whitney White Linen Night will be held this year on Saturday, August 2nd.
-In the closed-off 300 to 600 blocks of Julia Street, stages are set up for live entertainment featuring some of New Orleans' top bands.
-In addition, there are conveniently situated kiosks where food and beverages from some of New Orleans' top restaurants and bars are sold.
-Complimentary hand-held fans given out by the galleries will help keep you cool on what is very likely to be a typically hot summer evening.
+Sponsored by Whitney Bank, Whitney White Linen Night will be held this year on Saturday, August 6.
+In the closed-off 300 to 600 blocks of Julia Street, three stages are set up for live entertainment featuring some of New Orleans' top bands.

-During the hours of 6:00 to 9:00 p.m. the two dozen or so art galleries on or adjacent to Julia Street open their doors to art aficionados and casual strollers alike.
-Those who get into the spirit of the occasion wear white outfits and some even wear white hats, in keeping with an old New Orleans tradition.
+During the hours of 5:30 to 9:30 p.m. the art galleries on or adjacent to Julia Street will open their doors to art aficionados and casual strollers alike.

 The White Linen Tradition

 Centuries ago, when New Orleanians who ventured outdoors in the hot summertime had to get where they were going on foot, on horseback or in open carriages, they devised ways to lessen the effects of the summer heat.
 One of them was wearing white linen clothing.
-Men wore white suits and hats to reflect, rather than absorb, the sun's rays, and women wore white dresses and hats for the same reason.
-This was done for many years until motorized vehicles with air conditioning systems became the primary means of getting around.
+Men wore white suits and hats to reflect, rather than absorb, the sun's rays, and women wore white dresses and hats.

-Following the 1984 World's Fair, which was held adjacent to the city's largely run-down Warehouse District, a massive urban renewal initiative began transforming abandoned and neglected warehouses into lofts, condominiums and – especially – art galleries.
+Following the 1984 World's Fair in New Orleans, a massive urban renewal initiative began transforming abandoned and neglected warehouses into lofts, condominiums and – especially – art galleries.
 In the early 1990s, owners of the art galleries, centered primarily on or near Julia Street, brainstormed about ways to attract potential art buyers into the area.
 They came up with the idea of reviving the old summertime white linen tradition and the first White Linen Night was held in 1994.
 Its success took off from there and the event has grown steadily in popularity and attendance ever since.